 It is possible to connect multiple ZED cameras on a single Windows or Linux computer.
-For sample code, check out our GitHub.
+For sample code, check out the Multi-Camera sample on GitHub.

-- USB bandwidth: The ZED in 1080p30 mode generates around 250MB/s of image data.
-USB 3.0 maximum bandwidth is around 400MB/s, so the number of cameras, resolutions and frame rates you can use on a single machine will be limited by the USB 3.0 controller on the motherboard.
+- Use PCIe expansion cards: The ZED in 1080p30 mode generates around 250MB/s of image data.
+USB 3.0 maximum bandwidth is around 620MB/s, so the number of cameras, resolutions and frame rates you can use on a single machine will be limited by the USB 3.0 controller on the motherboard.
 When bandwidth limit is exceeded, corrupted frames (green or purple frames, tearing) can appear.

 To use multiple ZED at full speed on a single computer, we recommend adding USB 3.0 expansion cards such as Inateck 3.0 PCI-E Expansion Cards.